Prices are going up. Lots of pages to change and it is taking longer than i thought. In the meantime take advantage of this sale.

 Apparently my response which is "Just get started."
 Hasn't been received well in certain circles.
 Hence this actual getting started Page.
 But seriously: build stuff with your base ten blocks and count it.

-I will start with the Mortensen Math Curriculum Starter Kit and move on to the website itself later.
+i start here with the Mortensen Math Curriculum Starter Kit and move on to the website itself later.
+(The CSK has been "discontinued" by Mortco but it gives a good description of their materials.)
 Simply put, "Crewton Ramone" is unique on the entire internet so just search with ANY search engine for what you want to know.
 Crewton Ramone algebra.
 Crewton Ramone Fractions.
 Crewton Ramone Radicals.
 Crewton Ramone Completing the Square.
 Crewton Ramone Pythagorean Theorem.
 Crewton Ramone base ten blocks or Crewton Ramone fishing & plumbing supply etc. Watch the vids read the pages.
 What?
 It's not hard.
 You need at leaste a combo kit or some base ten blocks/manipulatives.

 I stole much of this this from an old hand out that we used to copy and put in the kits of base ten blocks.
 It was written by Brian Templin, and another guy who later committed suicide and shall remain nameless, and proofed by Jerry Mortensen himself.
 Now I am putting it here with some very unapproved updates, edits and additions.
 You may also want to spend some time on the concepts page since this is concept based teaching.
 Also: Find The EZ PZ overview and go through that.